emkcloud/livewire-tweak/docs/contents/prefix-core.md

 ## Routes Path

-If you want to change not only the prefix but also the default path `livewire`, set the following options.
+If you want to change not only the prefix but also the default standard path `livewire`, set the following options.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true